|The Exorcist: 25th Anniversary Edition (1973)

-Anyway, the point of all this folderol is to establish that I lacked much familiarity with The Exorcist before I watched the DVD the other day.
-Of course, I wasn't ignorant of the film; it's much too famous for me not to have a certain amount of foreknowledge.
+Anyway, the point of all this folderol is to establish that I lacked much familiarity with The Exorcist before I watched the DVD.
+Of course, I wasn't ignorant of the film, as it's much too famous for me not to have a certain amount of foreknowledge.
 Nonetheless, my memories of the story and the events remained fairly vague and superficial.

 Surprisingly, I found that The Exorcist continues to possess (no pun intended) a tremendous vitality, originality and shock value.
 Actually, what shocked me most about the film was that it shocked me at all.
 I'm pretty damned cynical and blase; I'm not easily disturbed, especially not by 25 year old movies.